sst/sst/www/docs/constructs/WebSocketApi.md

 | IAM    | Used along with the [`Auth`](Auth.md) construct to add Cognito Identity Pool and IAM authorization. |
 | NONE   | No authorization type is set.                                                                       |

-For example, to use IAM, set `sst.WebSocketApiAuthorizationType.IAM`.
+For example, to use IAM, set `WebSocketApiAuthorizationType.IAM`.